How to Identify the 10 Most Common Fruit Plants - Earthpedia - Earth.com

 How to Identify the 10 Most Common Fruit Plants

 Most people can easily tell apart apples from bananas, and oranges from blackberries.
-But, how easy is it to identify the plants they come from?
+But, how easy is it to identify the plants that these fruits come from?
 To find out, here’s a guide on how to identify the 10 most common fruit plants.

 The most important thing to look at is the leaf type.
 They can be simple or compound, meaning just having one leaf blade or multiple.
 Additionally, leaves can be arranged opposite of each other, or alternately along the stem.
 The most common type of leaf by far is simple and alternate.